astropy/specutils/docs/spectral_regions.rst

       (7.690954773869347 um, 8.690954773869347 um)

 This can be fed into the ``exclude_regions`` argument of the `~specutils.fitting.fit_generic_continuum` or `~specutils.fitting.fit_continuum` functions to avoid fitting regions that contain line features.
+Note that, by default, this uses pythonic slicing, i.e., spectral values greater than or equal to the lower bound and less than the upper bound of the region will be excluded from the fit.
+For convenience in some cases, the ``exclude_region_upper_bounds`` keyword can be set to ``True`` to exlude spectral values less than *or equal* to the upper bound instead.

 Conversely, users can also invert the spectral region

 .. code-block:: python